mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 | Postage                                       | $2277                         |
 | **Total**                                     | **$4,085 ($22.82 per order)** |

-I split out postage and shipping material because we'd incur those expenses even without the 3PL.
-We pay slightly more for those expenses because the 3PL adds a markup of 15% or about $1 per order.
+I split out postage and shipping material because we'd incur those expenses anyway.
+We pay slightly more because the 3PL adds a markup of 15% or about $1 per order.

 In total, the 3PL's costs work out to about $9 per order before postage and shipping materials, which is lower than I expected.
 It's more expensive than doing it in-house, but it gets us closer to not needing our office, which would cut about $750 in monthly expenses.

 Using a 3PL also improves cash flow a little bit.
 When TinyPilot was doing its own fulfillment, we had to pay for shipping materials in advance and then labor and postage as they occurred.
-The invoice for the 3PL is due at the end of the following month.
+With the 3PL, we get an invoice at the end of the month, and we have a month to pay it.
 In other words, for an order that the 3PL processed on May 1st, I pay on June 30th, so the 3PL allows TinyPilot to hold cash longer.

 ## Side projects